-First of all it is very important to understand that Uniform Civil Code is not confined to Family Laws only.
+Experts from Worcester O’Connor Family Law Firm has said that first of all it is very important to understand that Uniform Civil Code is not confined to Family Laws only.
 It is not related only to marriage, divorce and division of inheritance.
 If you need assistance with visitation of adopted child, check it out here!
 This is a wide legal topic that encompasses many worldly affairs.
 It would also be wrong to assume that it is only Muslims and their religious practices that will be targeted by a Uniform Civil Code while others will not be affected.
 Muslims think that because no other community opens its mount against Uniform Civil Code hence this slogan is raised just to hurt their feelings.
 Such a fear is neither totally wrong nor wholly justified though.

 India is a multi-religious country.
 Here even the followers of the same religion have such diverse customs and practices that one sect appears totally different from the other.
 Until recently the accepted norm had been to recognise the customs and traditions that had been practiced for centuries as part of a religion, a community or a section and let them remain intact and allowed to be practiced.
 After the imposition of a Uniform Civil Code will this remain so?
 For example in some parts of Kerala and south India a marriage between a real maternal uncle and a niece is considered to be very auspicious.
 Obviously in the northern, eastern and western parts of India it will be regarded as abhorring, heinous and a sin.
 In some parts of the country a marriage between boys and girls of the same gotra [sub section of a caste] can lead to social boycott or blood feuds.
 The question is: will the Uniform Civil Code ban such a system or will it allow such marriages for everyone?
 Similarly there is a custom among Sikh community that, after the death of the elder brother, a younger brother puts a chadar [head scarf] on the widow of his elder brother which means that the elder sister-in-law has now become wife of this younger brother.
 Rajindra Singh Bedi’s novelette Chadar Ek Meli Si is a masterpiece on this issue.